vryy/4C/.gitlab/issue_templates/BUG_REPORT.md

 ## Expectations
 <!---
-What behavior is expected, such that this bug is condisered fixed?
+What behavior is expected, such that this bug is considered fixed?
 How can this be tested to prevent this bug in the future?
 - [ ] First do this.
 - [ ] Then do that.
 - [ ] Also this other thing.